 Whiteness to white people is like water is to a fish – the fish doesn’t know that it’s in water.
 It doesn’t question how effortless it is to swim through the water, because that’s all it knows.

-It seems to me that we’re swimming in a sea (whiteness) that is easy for some fish to swim through, and much harder for other fish to swim through (both explicit and implicit racism).
+It seems to me that we’re swimming in a sea (whiteness) that is easy for some fish to swim through, and much harder for other fish to swim through (in the forms of both explicit and implicit racism).
 In order to create a healthy environment where all fish can thrive, we first need to look at the toxic water (whiteness) in which we’re all swimming.

 [Side note – here’s a diagram of explicit and implicit racism:]